oracle-livelabs/developer/dev-ai-app-dev-energyutilities/user-story/user-story.md

 >⁉️ **What are two reasons that the AI denied this request?** ⁉️

-4. Expand **View Dot Plot: Retail Return Insights** to view the graph.
+4. Expand **Interactive Graph: DER Request, Risk & Decision** to view the graph.

     ![Nina Wright Graph](./images/expand-graph.png =50%x*)

-    On the decision page, the return specialist can use **Interactive Graph: Customer Return & Risk** to explore relationships in return authorization scenarios.
+    On the decision page, the return specialist can use **Interactive Graph: DER Request, Risk & Decision** to explore relationships in return authorization scenarios.
 Built with **Oracle Graph**, this feature visually maps decisions and highlights important features of the request like the feeder analysis and compliance rules.

     ![Nina Wright Graph](./images/nina-wright-graph.png =50%x*)